casey-moldavon/to-do-list/README.md

 ​
 ## Acknowledgments
 ​
-* Big thanks to my class TA Kerwin who helped me through a complex issue with my project (Adding tasks and sorting my CRUD Create function).
+* HUGE thanks to my class TA Kerwin who helped me through a complex issue with my project (Adding tasks and sorting my CRUD Create function) and deploying on Heroku.
 His help along with a very brief but helpful glance at code belonging to a classmate (Chris Melby) helped me finish the functionality of the project.
 As always, a big thanks the class isntructor Jerome Chenette and my husband Teddy (who supports me and puts up with my constant studying).